Why Do I Have High Electricity Delivery Charges?

 AEP Texas Central & AEP Texas North

 AEP Texas Central serves most of south Texas and AEP Texas North serves a little bit of central and west Texas.
-Check out there website here.
+Check out their website here.

 TDSP charges